-All of those elements could be included in a letter, but I prefer to send a short pitch letter and back it up with attachments giving the critical data.
+All of those elements could be included in a long letter, but I prefer to send a short pitch letter and back it up with attachments giving the critical data.
 That way, I can emphasize the most important facts for a very quick read, while also supplying greater detail once I have their attention.
 Your sponsorship proposal will include the following elements.

 Pitch letter: This short letter will begin with the two most important elements of your pitch: (1) what's you big idea and (2) why are you bringing it to this particular company.
 Your big idea is, in essence your project and what you have to offer.
-For example: "More than 5,000 active gardeners will attend our 2009 tulip festival."
+For example: "More than 5,000 active gardeners will attend our nonprofit's 2021 tulip festival."
 And the why you're bringing it to this company might be "As the leading supplier of bulbs in the U.S., participants will be interested to learn about your latest hybrids, which we will showcase throughout the festival."

 You'll also note the most important benefits to the sponsor, especially how the qualities of your organization/program will enhance the company's brand.
 You'll also include how you'll recognize the sponsorship and just enough information on your nonprofit to convince the corporation that you are a vital, ongoing operation.
 It should be no more than a page and a half.
 You really have to sell your organization and project in this letter.
 The more tempered approach you use in a grant proposal cover letter won't do the job.
 You must make your project sound like the best opportunity out there for the corporation.

 In a grant proposal, you always ask for a specific amount based on the foundation's past giving and its guidelines.
 With corporate sponsorship, it's very difficult to find out what they have paid for other sponsorships, so you must determine what sponsorship of your project is potentially worth to your sponsor.
 This will be based largely on the demographics and reach of your project (see below).